Not-for-profit scholarship for the Graduate Diploma in New Zealand Immigration Advice (Level 7)

 Before applying to the Polytechnic for the scholarship, the applicant must have their not-for-profit status pre-approved by the Authority.

-Applicants wishing to apply for a scholarship for 2017 must apply to the Authority for pre-approval by 1 October 2016.
-The Authority will undertake to assess this pre-approval by 1 December 2016, only where all information requested is provided upfront.
+Applicants wishing to apply for a scholarship must apply to the Authority for pre-approval.
+The Authority will undertake to assess this pre-approval within two months, only where all information requested is provided upfront.

 Criteria for pre-approval of not-for-profit status